rl1987/trickster.dev/tricksterblog/content/post/reproducible-linux-environments-with-vagrant-and-terraform.md

 For the sake of this example, we will be setting up Node.js with [n8n](https://n8n.io/) workflow automation platform.

-To reproduce virtual machine with Linux system on a development machine, we will use [Vagrant](https://www.vagrantup.com/) VM management software with [Virtualbox](https://www.virtualbox.org/) backend.
+To reproduce virtual machine with Linux OS on a development machine, we will use [Vagrant](https://www.vagrantup.com/) VM management software with [Virtualbox](https://www.virtualbox.org/) backend.